 - Gottman Institute - 10 core principles for effective couples therapy

 Couples counseling is a mental health service designed to help couples improve their relationship.
 With a focus on conflict management, communication, improved intimacy, repaired relationships, teamwork, and connection, couples counseling can provide couples with the tools and knowledge to create a stronger bond.
 Ultimately, it can provide hope for a healthier and more connected relationship.

-If you are struggling to maintain sobriety from substances, pornography, or destructive behavior you could benefit from treatment focused on the root cause of the additions. this can give you tools to understand the addiction, learn healthier skills, and build healthier relationships.
+Are you are struggling to maintain sobriety from substances, pornography, or destructive behavior?
+Do you feel isolated, hopeless, or desperate to change?
+Are you feeling overwhelming anger and frustration.
+Therapy can give you tools to understand the addiction, learn healthier skills, and build healthier relationships.
 It will also help you to establish boundaries.